Subic Broadcasting Corporation

-Subic Broadcasting Corporation is a Philippine media network.
+Subic Broadcasting Corporation is a Philippine media network in the province of Zambales.
 Its corporate office is located at the 5th Floor, Admiral Royale Hotel, 17th St. cor.
 Anonas St., Brgy.
 West Bajac-Bajac, Olongapo.

 Profile

 SBC was first founded on July 29, 1969, with its AM station DWGO "Radio on the Go" under 1557 kHz.
-After being temporarily closed during martial law in 1972, it resumed operation in 1976, this time on 1008 kHz.
-SBC soon acquired a franchise for radio and television operation, establishing the first & only television station in January 2011, TV 22.
+After being temporarily closed during martial law in 1972, it resumed operations in 1976, this time on 1008 kHz.
+On March 20, 1996, SBC launched its FM station DWOK 97.5 mHz.
+SBC soon acquired a franchise for radio and television operations, which began to broadcast regularly in January 2011 as DWAB TV 22—the first free TV channel in Olongapo city.
 In the early half of the year 2013, SBC partnered with TV5 to better serve the viewing public of Olongapo, Zambales, Bataan, and neighboring areas.